Catalyst-Studios/Eternal-Ores/README.md

 About
 =======

-Eternal Items mod adds quite a lot of known items to a single mod.
+The Eternal Items mod adds many well-known items into a single mod, such as ingots, gears, rods, nuggets, plates, raw ores, and ore blocks!

-Such as Ingots, Gears, Rods, Nuggets, Plates, Raw Ores and Ore Blocks!
+Based on FTB Materials, AllTheOres, and Emendatus Enigmatica, Eternal Items is compatible with these mods, using the correct tags for proper integration while adding new materials and ores for Catalyst Studios Modpacks.
+It also adds ore generation for its ores, compatible with both modded and vanilla biomes.

+The use of Almost Unified is highly recommended to unify Eternal Items ores and ingots with those from other mods.
+Additionally, KubeJS is recommended if you want to avoid duplicate recipes for a single item or specific types of ores and materials.

+This mod can be used in any modpack!

 Mod Compat
 ===================

-We also plan to add Items for mods!
+We also plan to add compatibility for other mods!

 **Like**;

+- Create (NYI)
 - Mekanism (NYI)

 Catalyst Team